cdrummey216/whoami/whoami.md

 ## Complexity

+Why?

+Why is it like this?

+Why isn't that like this?

+Can it be different?

+The complexity of each moment is found in the answers to questions like these.
+Asking _why_ is an interrogation of reason, of cause, and of source.
+The object of _why_ can be anything.
+Why am I here?
+Why are you?
+Why, why, why?

+Asking _why_ is like picking at the strings on a guitar.

 #### What is the source of truth?

 Self-discovery is the path to truth.
 It is the path to understand the self, communicate truth, know nature, and feel the divine.
 Self-knowledge comes from self-discovery.